probonopd/SystemImageKit/README.md

 # The disk should now be bootable

+# On the desktop, stop automatic mounting of disks
+systemctl start udisks2.service
 ```

 If you format the device manually and run into "error: will not proceed with blocklists", then use gparted to move the start of the first partition up 1MB.
 This works without having to reformat the device.